vanling/docs/configuration/flows/operations.md

 The operation provides a default function template.
 Its _optional_ `data` parameter takes in the existing Flow Object as an argument.
 The function's returned value is appended under the Run Script operation key.
-This means you can access a value from a preceding operation, run simple a script, then output the new value onto the Flow Object.
+This means you can access a value from a preceding operation, run simple a script, then append the new value onto the Flow Object.

 For example, let's say you have this function in a script operation, named `myScript`.